 It helps you cope better, overcome challenges and it gives you hope.
 After all, hope is the only thing stronger than fear (Hunger Games fans, where are you at?)

 4. Turn Failure into Opportunity

 It’ll make you see failures as opportunities and that, my friend, is one of the major stepping stones towards success.
 Our brain is capable of doing great things and a fixed mindset is like a golden cage, whereas a growth mindset will set it free.
 Choose to let it fly.

 It’ll give you a sense of control over your life.
 Researchers suggest that people who feel in control of their own lives are more likely to succeed in life.
 It is about perception and how much you believe in yourself.

-Everyday Examples of A Growth Mindset
+Everyday Examples of a Growth Mindset

-Scenario 1: Running Late for Work
+Example 1: Running Late for Work

 Honestly, we all have been there and it can be super frustrating.
 You can’t change the situation but you can manage your reaction to that situation.
 After all, how you react to a negative situation makes all the difference.